razor-x/eve-overview/README.md

 [See here](http://pages.github.com/) for details on the different use cases.

-First, make a `gh-pages` branch unless you are using `master` as discussed above.
+First, make a `gh-pages` branch unless you are using `master` as discussed above,

 ````bash
 $ git checkout --orphan gh-pages
 ````

+and **remove all files and folders except the `.git` directory**.

-then make an initial commit, push it, and make sure goes live online.
+Then, make an initial commit, push it, and make sure goes live online.

 ````bash
 $ echo "GitHub Pages placeholder" > index.html
 $ git add index.html